 In 1671, a charitable school for boys of poor families was established, called the Hospital and Free School of King Charles II, Dublin.
 It became known as the King’s Hospital or Blue Coat School because of the boys’ military-style blue uniform.

-The original school, build on a different site, was deemed to be in danger of collapsing by the early 1770s.
-Thomas Ivory, Master of the School of Architectural Drawing in the Dublin Society was prepared a set of thirteen drawings in 1776 for a new design.
+The original school, built on a different site, was deemed to be in danger of collapsing by the early 1770s.
+Thomas Ivory, Master of the School of Architectural Drawing in the Dublin Society prepared a set of thirteen drawings in 1776 for a new design.
 The building was never finished to Ivory’s design.

 In 1894, the incomplete tower was removed and replaced by the present cupola.
 Blackhall Place remained the home of the Blue Coat School until 1968.